drreynolds/smuhpc-workshop/source/session_2.rst

      The number is 4
      The number is 5

-  or over a range with a user-supplied increment (version 4.0+):
+  or over a range with a user-supplied increment (BASH version 4.0+):

   .. code-block:: bash